bizip/JavaScript-Algorithms-and-Data-Structures/README.md

 ### 1.Left rotation
 A left rotation operation on an array of size  shifts each of the array's elements  unit to the left.
 Given an integer, , rotate the array that many steps left and return the result.

+### 2.Sparse Arrays

+There is a collection of input strings and a collection of query strings.
+For each query string, determine how many times it occurs in the list of input strings.
+Return an array of the results.

 ## Getting Started

 To get a local copy up and running follow these simple example steps.